 At least two business days advance notice is required for all reservation requests.
 Requests with special dietary restrictions will require additional advance notice.

-Harvard College's Classroom to Table program will pay up to $25/person in the party (excluding tax and tip, excluding alcohol) for lunch or dinner meals.
-Please be mindful of this dollar amount (appetizers and desserts might not fit within your $25/person budget depending upon your entrée selection).
+Harvard College's Classroom to Table program will pay up to $30/person in the party (excluding tax and tip, excluding alcohol) for lunch or dinner meals.
+Please do not exceed this dollar amount (appetizers and desserts might not fit within your $30/person budget depending upon your entrée selection).

-Alcoholic beverages will not be paid for by the College.
+Alcoholic beverages cannot be paid for by the College.

 Who can participate in Classroom to Table?

 This is a Harvard College program.
 If you are a current Harvard faculty member giving primary instruction in a College course or if you are a registered Harvard College undergraduate student, you may initiate the arrangement and participate in the program.
-Currently registered Harvard College undergraduate students are eligible; graduate students are not eligible for program funds; undergraduates from other schools (e.g., MIT) are not eligible for the program funds.
+Only currently registered Harvard College undergraduate students are eligible for program funds; graduate students are not eligible for program funds; undergraduates from other schools (e.g., MIT) are not eligible for the program funds.
 No exceptions.
 Undergraduate Students may participate in a maximum of 2 gatherings per semester (to allow as many students access to the program as possible).

 Currently, faculty from other Harvard schools are eligible only if they are teaching a course at the College, for example, an HBS instructor teaching a Freshman Seminar at the College may participate.
 Instructors teaching courses at the other Harvard schools in which an undergraduate cross-registers are not eligible.
 No exceptions.